Starting Solids Introduction

 Traditionally, most Americans start by feeding baby food, which is food that’s been pureed into mush: sweet potatoes, bananas, rice cereal, etc. You can easily make these foods at home or you can buy them at the store.
 Store-bought baby foods are usually classified into three main categories: Stage 1 is a thin puree, Stage 2 is a little thicker, and Stage 3 usually contains chunks-of-stuff.
 Babies are typically spoon-fed for several months until they are able to feed themselves.

-Another approach that’s becoming more popular as of late is called “Baby Led Weaning” (BLW, for short).
+Another approach that’s become more popular as of late is called “Baby Led Weaning” (BLW, for short).
 Don’t let the fancy name confuse you.
 In a nutshell, baby-led weaning simply means that you bypass the spoon-feeding-of-purees stage and allow your baby to self-feed finger foods as his motor skills allow him.

 There are pros and cons to each.

 On the flipside, the advantage to BLW is that you don’t have to worry about buying, making, (or containing, storing, freezing…) baby food (though you may be steaming a lot of fruits and veggies), since you are simply feeding her normal table food.
-This will indeed simplify your life.
+This may indeed simplify your life.
 You also don’t have to spoon-feed your baby at every meal, which can be frustrating, messy, and time consuming.
 Also, BLW babies fine-tune their motor skills a bit earlier, with many learning to use utensils by the 12-month mark.
-(By the way, scientists are just starting to weigh these approaches against one another, and so far they’ve determined pretty much the same thing as any open-minded, observant parent…both have pros and cons.
+(By the way, scientists are just starting to weigh these approaches against one another, and so far they’ve determined pretty much the same thing as any open-minded, observant parent… both have pros and cons.
 There is no “superior method,” so just do what works best for you and your family.)

 Case in point: Lucie, my first born, was very happy to be spoon-fed.
 She didn’t show much interest in self-feeding for the first few months.
 Alice, on the other hand, wouldn’t let me NEAR her with a spoon of puree.
 She ONLY wanted to feed herself, so we followed the BLW approach for her and have never looked back.